Monicaular/humor-hero-quiz/README.md

 + This quiz is targeting individuals with a good sense of humor and enjoy reading riddles and also to tell others.
 + They can see the correct answer to the quiz instantaneously when selecting the wrong answer.
-+ User is not able to change their answer once hehas selected one.
++ User is not able to change their answer once he has selected one.
 + It is responsive to all kind of devices.

 ## Existing Features